scikit-learn/enhancement_proposals/slep001/discussion.rst

    #.
 Having the pipeline 'predict' use 'transform' on its
       intermediate steps

+   One option is to modify the scoring framework to be able to handle these things, the scoring gets the output of the chain of transform_pipe for y.

 #.
 How do we deal with sample weights and other sample properties